Update April 2021

-The Adult Neurodevelopmental Service have seen a significant demand (above their have capacity to provide) for diagnostic assessments for Autism and ADHD.
+The Adult Neurodevelopmental Service have seen a significant demand (above the capacity to provide) for diagnostic assessments for Autism and ADHD

 CWPT delivered multi-disciplinary diagnostic assessment, focused post-diagnostic support and signposting for neurodevelopmental disorders

-Interventions include psycho-educational (ASD, emotional regulation, communication and sensory processing) and via group and individual therapy where necessary.
+Interventions include psycho-educational (autism, emotional regulation, communication and sensory processing) and via group and individual therapy where necessary.

 Specialist interventions will be time limited and appropriate in meeting the needs of specific individuals with neuro-developmental disorders.